berkaysahiin/coding-exercises/README.md

 # Coding Exercises

-My projects while i learn C language.
+Projects that i made while i am learning C language.

 - Exercise 1: prime-numbers.c
   - It is a program that checks whether the given number is prime or not.